jonascj/zen-fox/README.md

 * Alarm — to set internal timers that check for weather/time updates
 * Storage — to store your settings
 * Theme — to… theme
+* nativeMessaging - to allow external application to toggle theme colors

 ## Solarized References
 * [Solarized theme website](http://ethanschoonover.com/solarized)